ggoad/web-excerpts-php/readme.md

 <h2>Project List</h2>
 <ul>
 <li><b>PRODUTION READY demo.greggoad.net (2024)</b>: This is the whole production code of GregGoad.net, with all of the sensitive information changed.
 This should be seen as my understanding of how a web applcation should be structured.
 All of the other excepts are from tools used to create this site, and are a mess.</li>
+<li><b>Tools</b>: These are the tools I used to make the production program.
+They are rushed, and sloppy.
+It's been "Get it to MVP, and move ON".
+However, I include them because I'm very proud of the complex problems that they solve.<ul>
 <li><b>Static Site Generator (2023)</b>: A program that takes a very large and complex form, and passes the result to a script that renders out an operational file-cluster that is the whole website.</li>
 <li><b>GGHire Me Site Form (2023)</b>: This program was a complex form that took information about my experience and allowed me to tie everything together via a GUI.
 Then, the result is passed to a script that fills out the form in the site generator, to be rendered and then published.</li>
 <li><b>Daily Wizard (2022)</b>: A wizard to run daily to organize data and schedule work.</li>